samuel-kuhn/MM-Dashboard/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-Either you write testing code or you have to build it again yourself, for that please refer to the docker documentation.

 Please make sure to update tests as appropriate.